| Gauntlet: Dark Legacy Online Strategy

 half-second.
 Not doing so will ensure you will be swamped by

+monsters.
 ALWAYS Turbo attack first, ask

 questions later.
 Your Turbo meter is always building, but never